sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 .. figure:: ptraccel-low-dpi.svg
     :align: center

-    Pointer acceleration for low-dpi devices"
+    Pointer acceleration for low-dpi devices

 The image above shows the default pointer acceleration curve for a speed of 0.0 at different DPI settings.
 A device with low DPI has the acceleration